 Suzanne Harris-Brandts is a licensed architect with the Ontario Association of Architects (OAA), certified LEED AP BD+C, and founding partner of Collective Domain.
 She holds a PhD in Urban and Regional Studies from MIT and a Master of Architecture from the University of Waterloo.
-Harris-Brandts teaches in the graduate and undergraduate programs, including graduate thesis supervising.
+Harris-Brandts teaches in the graduate and undergraduate programs, including graduate thesis supervising, and is the graduate supervisor.
 Previously, she taught at the International Black Sea University, MIT’s School of Architecture & Planning, and the University of Waterloo’s School of Architecture.

 Harris-Brandts’s research brings together design and the social sciences to explore issues of power, equity, and collective identity in the built environment.
 It covers topics as broad spanning as iconic city building, incentivized urbanism, contested place meanings, and design’s relationship to conflict-induced displacement—often foregrounding the role of designer agency.
 Her work has been disseminated in a wide range of outlets, from books to peer-reviewed journals, design publications, lectures, and exhibitions.
 Harris-Brandts’s current book project, entitled Constructing the Capital, draws from her dissertation uncovering the politics of urban development and image-making in Eurasian capital cities.
 It foregrounds city building campaigns in “hybrid regimes” (part-democratic/ part-authoritarian), demonstrating how architecture and urban design are manipulated for power, also highlighting bottom-up, community-based strategies to resist such actions.